 If you choose a holiday abroad, you should have adequate insurance to cover you for medical expenses and for cancellation or curtailment of your holiday.
 For holidays in the UK we recommend everyone should have holiday travel insurance.
 Not all insurance policies cover cycling daily so we recommend Campbell Irvine.
 For full information, please read our ‘Trip Preparation’ page

-11. Where will I leave my car for the duration of the holiday?
+11. Where will I leave my car for the duration of the leisure cycling holiday?

 In most cases you can leave your car for the duration of your holiday in the car park of the hotel used for the first night’s accommodation.
 Where parking is not available at the first hotel, you will be advised of the alternative arrangements made for you.